MicrosoftDocs/power-platform/power-platform/admin/wp-application-lifecycle-management.md

 - Custom connectors updates must be performed first, as your app may rely on new data definitions.
 - Custom connector updates may take a few minutes to be reflected in the portal.
 During that time, new operations may return a 404 error when invoked.
 - If extensive changes are being made, consider creating a new custom connector and leaving the old connector intact.
 This can also be beneficial in the event the maker needs to roll back, as the previous version of the app will use the old (existing) connector.
-- PowerApps uses caching for the web and mobile clients, so changes may not be immediate.
+- Power Apps uses caching for the web and mobile clients, so changes may not be immediate.
 For the web client, be sure to clear your cache to see the new changes.
 On the mobile client, swipe down to refresh app metadata.

 ## Ongoing application maintenance

 Once your application has been deployed you can mostly go into maintenance mode responding to user inquires as needed.
 Here are a few things to consider while you are between updates.

-- PowerApps canvas applications need to be periodically republished for best performance and stability.
-About every six months you should re-publish your deployed PowerApps canvas applications even if they haven’t changed.
+- Power Apps canvas applications need to be periodically republished for best performance and stability.
+About every six months you should re-publish your deployed Power Apps canvas applications even if they haven’t changed.
 This ensures the application picks up the latest runtime changes in the environments.
 - Keep an eye on your Common Data Service environment storage usage as well as your Power Automate quotas and adjust resources and licensing as needed.

 ## Retiring and removing an application